ict-programmer/ict-programmer/README.md

 Especially, I have rich experience with the latest JavaScript frameworks such as Next, Nuxt, Angular.

-I have worked on many projects and built many websites using the technologies already mentioned.
+I have worked on many projects with small and medium-sized teams and built many websites using the stack already mentioned.

 ## My Skill Set
 <br />